 Changes to IRS Penalty Relief for DOL DFVC Filers of Late Annual Reports

 Since 2002, the IRS has waived its late filing penalties for Form 5500 series filers who satisfy the Department of Labor’s Delinquent Filer Voluntary Compliance Program requirements.
 However, due to changes to the DOL’s electronic filing system, filings under DFVC no longer include all information required by the IRS.
 The Form 8955-SSA, Annual Registration Statement Identifying Separated Participants With Deferred Vested Benefits, which replaced the Schedule SSA (Form 5500), must be filed directly with the IRS.
+You are only required to file Form 8955-SSA for a year if you have separated participants with deferred vested benefits to report for that year.

 The IRS has therefore modified the requirements for qualifying for IRS penalty relief.
 The IRS is now waiving its late filing penalties only for filers who: